Clean up and new life for the site

-With the commencement of production activities in late 2018, conventional open pit mining methods will be used, very similar to that of a quarrying operation, with drilling and breaking of rock, followed by loading of ore and waste using backhoe type excavators into large off-road style dump trucks.
-These will haul the ore material direct to the main crusher feed for the process plant, whilst the waste rock will be taken to a new waste storage facility on site.
+Saloro uses conventional open pit mining methods with drilling and breaking of rock, followed by loading of ore and waste using backhoe type excavators into large off-road style dump trucks.
+These haul the ore material direct to the main crusher feed for the process plant, whilst the waste rock is taken to a waste storage facility on site.

 A simple and clean processing system

-The process plant design allows for the throughput of 1.1 million tonnes per annum (“Mtpa”) of ore, operating five days per week, to produce ~260,000 mtus of WO3 per annum (at steady state production).
+The process plant design allows for the production of ~260,000 mtus of WO3 per annum (at steady state operation).

-This ore will be processed through a gravity separation plant, which comprises the following three main components or stages:
+This ore is processed through a gravity separation plant, which comprises the following three main components or stages:

 Crushing only (no grinding) to achieve liberation of the tungsten mineral (scheelite)